tact-lang/pitaya/README.md

 - Cannot connect to Docker: start Docker Desktop / system service; run `docker info`
 - Missing credentials: set `CLAUDE_CODE_OAUTH_TOKEN` or `ANTHROPIC_API_KEY` (Claude), or `OPENAI_API_KEY` (Codex)
-- Model alias not found: add it to `models.yaml` or pass a direct model ID
+- Model not recognized by the agent: pass a valid model ID for your provider
 - Slow or flaky network: use `--parallel conservative` or `--max-parallel <n>`
 - Clean stale state: `pitaya --prune` and `pitaya --clean-containers <run_id>`